Do you need help? Please contact our support team from 9 to 17 CET via support.pressclub@bmwgroup.com.

 17EX (1928)

 The fifth in the series, 17EX, was completed in January 1928.
-It was capable of speeds in excess of 90 miles per hour and, because Royce was adamant that even his experimental cars should look as good as any that bore his name, was finished in blue to the marque’s exacting standards.
+It was capable of speeds in excess of 90 miles per hour and, because Royce was adamant that even his experimental motor cars should look as good as any that bore his name, was finished in blue to the marque’s exacting standards.

 Phantom II Continental Drophead Coupé (1934)